List of tallest buildings in Atlanta

 In the early 21st century, high-rise development has continued to shift towards Midtown.
 The Atlantic Station project resulted in a new mixed-use high-rise neighborhood in the northwest of Midtown.
 This period also saw significant development in central Buckhead, including the addition of its tallest building, 3344 Peachtree, in 2008.
 Following a period of little high-rise construction after the Great Recession, Atlanta underwent another building boom beginning in the mid-2010s.
 Development mainly occurred in Midtown, where many residential towers have been built upon surface parking lots.
-Between 2000 and 2023, Atlanta doubled its number of buildings taller than 300 ft (91 m) from 55 to 115.
+Between 2000 and 2023, Atlanta more than doubled its number of buildings taller than 300 ft (91 m) from 55 to 115.

 Unlike many American cities where the tallest buildings are concentrated in a single area, Atlanta's skyscrapers are primarily found in three neighborhoods: Downtown Atlanta, Midtown Atlanta, and Buckhead.
 They form a skyline that mainly runs northwards from Downtown Atlanta to Buckhead, centered around Peachtree Street, a major thoroughfare.
 In Midtown, the skyline is bounded to the west by Interstate-85.
 Between Midtown and central Buckhead, shorter high-rises line both sides of Peachtree Street.
 Since the 2010s, new developments have formed small clusters of high-rises in West Midtown and Old Fourth Ward.
 In Metro Atlanta, the cities of Dunwoody, Sandy Springs, and Brookhaven form the northern business district of Perimeter Center, which contains a substantial number of office towers.
 To a lesser extent, commercial high-rises can also be found in Cumberland and Vinings; high-rises are rare in the rest of the metropolitan area, which mostly consists of single-family homes.